 Other injuries during sports

-Though knees are a common injury site, they are not the only joint that gets injured during sports.
+Though knee injury is common they are not the only joint that gets injured during sports.
 There are few cases of elbow injuries, but orthopedics see patients with broken elbows due to contact sports or falling.
 Such injuries are treated with the help of a short-term cast, braces, and physical therapy.

 Many young people participate in high-level throwing sports, which can cause elbow pain because of overuse.
 This can be caused by throwing many pitches or not taking enough off days between throwing.
 It might lead to pain and soreness in the elbow or severe injury.
 It can also lead to tearing in any of the ligaments in the inside of the elbow, known as Tommy John Ligament.